CultureHQ/components/README.md

 * `children` - displayed inside the box
 * `className?` - an extra class name

+### Loader

+A component that waits for something to be loaded, and displays a spinner if it takes too long to load.

+* `children` - the components to display once `loading` is false
+* `loading` - whether or not `loading` is taking place

+### Nav

+A top-level nav that displays at the top of the page.
+It hides when you scroll down and shows when you scroll up.

+* `children` - the components to display inside the nav
+* `className?` - an extra class name

+### NumberField

+A number form field.

+* `className?` - an extra class name
+* `label` - the label to display for the field
+* `name` - the name of the field
+* `required?` - indicates this field is required for submission

 ### Pagination

 Displays pagination information with buttons for looking through different pages.